me

 Inductive Biases and Variable Creation in Self-Attention Mechanisms

-with Surbhi Goel, Sham Kakade, and Cyril Zhang
+BE, Surbhi Goel, Sham Kakade, and Cyril Zhang

 ICML 2022